peterklijn/adyen-step-by-step-integration-workshop/README.md

 </details>

-14. We'll have to update our frontend accordingly if there's an action to handle, go to `adyenWebImplementation.js` and modify the `handelResponse(...)`-function:
+14. We'll have to update our frontend accordingly if there's an action to handle, go to `adyenWebImplementation.js` and modify the `handleResponse(...)`-function:

 ```js
 // Handles responses sent from your server to the client.